-How can these model dependent predictions be verified experimentally?
-Obviously, the matter transition radii of the FSS and MSS has to be measured, but in addition it is necessary to test if the charge transition radii are really the same.
-Otherwise one can not be sure, if the displacement of the matter transition radii is due to a change in the neutron transition densities - as predicted - or if maybe a change in the proton transition densities of both states is responsible for this effect.
+not be sure, if the displacement of the matter transition radii is due to a change in the neutron transition densities - as predicted - or if maybe a change in the proton transition densities of both states is responsible for this effect.

 Apparently two probes with a different sensitivity to protons and neutrons are needed to study this.
 Electron scattering at low momentum transfers is known to be very sensitive to the charge transition radius [Hei83].
-Therefore, the data from section XX is compared in Fig. 5.4 (lhs) to the formfactors calculated using the charge transition densities of Fig. 5.2 and the DWBA-code of Ref.
+Therefore, the data from section 4.2 is compared in Fig. 5.4 (lhs) to DWBA form factors calculated using the charge transition densities of Fig. 5.2 with the code of Ref.
 [Hei83].
-The QPM achieves an excellent description of the electron scattering data points concerning magnitudes and momentum transfer dependences showing the validity of the charge transition radii in Tab.
+The QPM achieves an excellent description of the electron scattering data points concerning magnitude and momentum transfer dependence showing the validity of the charge transition radii in Tab.
 5.5.